sindresorhus/vinyl-paths/readme.md

 The optionally supplied callback will get a file path for every file and is expected to return a Promise.
 An array of the file paths so far is available as a `paths` property on the stream.

 #### callback(path)

-If supplied, the callback should return a Promise.

 ## Related